Explore the Studio

 - a teleprompter where you can see your script while you’re recording a video;

-- and a “Gallery View” monitor for viewing your students on Zoom during live broadcasting.
+- and three “Gallery View” monitors so you can see students on Zoom during live broadcasting.

 Studio Scenes

 As a presenter in the MIT Sloan Teaching Studio, you can use any of the “scenes” (or camera views) below.
-Part of planning your presentation is determining when you’ll use each scene.
-The Teaching & Learning Technologies team will be happy to help you decide which scenes will work best for your unique needs.
+Part of planning your presentation is deciding when you’ll use each scene.
+The Teaching & Learning Technologies team will be happy to help you choose the scene(s) that will work best for your presentation.

 Projector